-“Falling Back” With Your Baby
+“Falling Back” With Your Baby from your Colorado Sleep Coach

 If you’re like me, I am not a fan of the early darkness fall brings us.
 To be honest, I am not a fan of the cold either, or the snow (don’t judge me).
 I’m a Colorado native and I just have never loved it!
+And as a Colorado sleep coach, I know just how hard it is on parents like me, like you.

 Like so many other parents, I worry about how my daughter will do with the time change.
 I’ve worked hard to have a great sleeper, as many of my clients have too!